 No matter how high ownership rates climbed, however, a new group below the bar needed help.
 Massive immigration during the nineties, for example, created huge new pools of prospective borrowers.
 The Congressional Hispanic Caucus created Hogar, an initiative that eased lending standards for immigrants, and mortgage lending to Hispanics soared.
 Today, in areas where Hispanics make up 25 percent or more of the population, foreclosure rates are now nearly 50 percent higher than the national average.

 Last year, lenders began foreclosing on roughly 2.3 million homes; some experts believe that before the crisis is over, 8 million homes will have been foreclosed upon.

 Despite all of these lessons, Washington is preparing for the next housing debacle.

 Barney Frank (D-MA) has aggressively resisted attempts to privatize the GSEs, which would eliminate both the risk to taxpayers and the political influence endemic in the series of failures.
-And the Obama administration’s mortgage bailout plan eerily resembles the New Deal’s HOLC.
+And the Obama administration’s various mortgage bailout plans have not only failed, they also eerily resemble the New Deal’s HOLC.

-If nothing else, the last ninety years have shown that political tampering in the free market has caused a series of disasters.
+If nothing else, the last ninety years have proven that political tampering in the housing market results in nothing less than disaster.
 And we're on course for more, if we keep electing big government Statists to office.

 What's that definition of insanity, again?

-Based upon: Steven Malanga's outstanding Obsessive Housing Disorder in the Spring 2009 City Journal.
-Linked by: Michelle Malkin, City Journal, Legal Insurrection and Nice Deb.
-Thanks!
+Based upon: Steven Malanga's outstanding Obsessive Housing Disorder in City Journal.